 Customer's Own Material tab

-In the second tab of the Option Select window, a Customer's Own Material (COM) can be applied to symbols in CET Designer.
+In the second tab of the Option Select window, a Customer's Own Material (COM) can be applied to symbols in CET.
 You can select materials from another supplier that are not standard for the symbol selected.
 All COMs will be displayed in the field in the center of the window.

 - Create/Edit COM: Opens the Customer own materials dialog.

 - Remove COM: Removes the selected COM from the list.